FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1974/1974-08-25-big-show-as-long-as-there-is-song.md

 subtitle: A music program that aired on NHK General Television from 7 April 1974 to 20 March 1979
 description: Lena Zavaroni appears on Japanese television performing a selection of songs, including a Japanese-language version of her debut hit.
 post_description: Lena Zavaroni appears on Japanese television performing a selection of songs, including a Japanese-language version of her debut hit.
-categories: [Television-NHK, Big Show, OnThisDay25August]
+categories: ["Television-日本放送協会, Nippon Hōsō Kyōkai (NHK)", OnThisDay25August]
-last_modified_at: 7 August 2025
+last_modified_at: 20 August 2026
 ---

 <h2 id="infobox1"><a href="#infobox1">Japanese TV Appearance</a></h2>

-<p>Lena Zavaroni appeared as a guest performer on the Japanese television variety show Big Show: As Long As There Is Song (「ビッグショー 歌のある限り」), broadcast by NHK.
+<p>Lena Zavaroni appeared as a guest performer on the Japanese television variety show Big Show: As Long As There Is Song (「ビッグショー 歌のある限り」), broadcast by <a class="external-link" href="https://ja.wikipedia.org/wiki/%E6%97%A5%E6%9C%AC%E6%94%BE%E9%80%81%E5%8D%94%E4%BC%9A">NHK</a>.
 The headlined act for the episode was Japanese pop star Kenji Sawada (沢田研二), one of the most prominent solo artists of the era.
 The programme followed a one-man show format, with guest performers occasionally featured alongside the main act.</p>
 <p>During the broadcast Lena performed a Japanese-language version of “Ma!
 (He’s Making Eyes At Me)” along with two other songs.
 A Japanese-language single had already been released on 25 July 1974, by Philips, following a recording session held on 10 July 1974.
 This places the single’s release before the television appearance.
 The performance highlights Lena’s versatility as a young international performer engaging with audiences beyond the English-speaking world.</p>
 <p>The full set of songs performed by Lena during the broadcast included:</p>
 <ul>